bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## ARCHIVING A METADATA RECORD

-When a dataset is no longer relevant, it should be archived.
+When a dataset is no longer relevant, the **State** should be set to PENDING ARCHIVE, so as to notify DataBC Catalogue administrators as well it informs uses who read the metadata that there is an intending Archive.
+Recommend following the items as there are more fields available to give users more information, e.g., what is the replacement dataset or record.

 Here are the steps to begin this process:

 1. Log into the Catalogue.
 1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.